The relationship with your caregiver

 Respect the caregiver’s and your privacy

 All of us loved to get appreciated.
 And this is true for the caregivers as well.
 More often than not, we tend to focus on things that do not turn out well.
-We tend to give priority to things that have gone wrong by the caregiver.
+We tend to prioritize things that have gone wrong by the caregiver.
 This leads to misunderstandings and a lack of trust.
 It is always a good idea to appreciate your caregiver for the things that they have achieved.
 If you notice any positive behavioral change in your parents, don’t forget to thank your caregiver.
 Always remember, appreciation helps in the reinforcement of good behavior!!

 Patience and compassion